nerdschoolbergen/shellscripting/assignment.md

   a directory" if the variable names a directory.
 This time, print out the name of the directory using the variable so that the line reads "commandLineTips.txt is not a directory"
-- List out files in /var/log/ and listen to the tail end of the most recently used log file.
+- List out files in `/var/log/` and listen to the tail end of the most recently used log file.
 This means that any new messages should appear in your terminal (this may take a few minutes depending on the activity level of your machine).
 How do you exit from the live view of the file?

-Exercise 3: deploy via a script
+# Exercise 3: deploy via a script
-We've set up a box on the amazon cloud that you can use for this exercise.
+We've set up a box on Amazon Web Services that you can use for this exercise.

 In this exercise you should write a script that can:
-- execute with ./script.sh rather than bash script.sh
+- execute with `./script.sh` rather than `bash script.sh`
 - make sure you're in the same directory as your script is in (test this by executing the script from other directories and print the current working directory before and after the command)